praisetompane/app_weather/README.md

 # The Very Unique Weather App ;)

 A simple  weather application to get a city's weather forecast.
-My venture into web front-end development using React, quite interesting!

 ### Application Tour